dipsylala/streamdeck-big-clock/README.md

   - Second (Full) - Shows the complete second (e.g., "56" from "12:34:56")

 - **Separators**: Show colon separators with smooth blinking animation
-  - Colon (:) - Blinking separator between minutes and seconds
+  - Colon (:) - Blinking separator that can be added wherever you want

 - **AM/PM Indicators**: Show time period indicators (only for 12-hour format)
   - AM/PM - Shows "AM" or "PM" based on current time
-  - AM Only - Shows "AM" only during morning hours (00:00-11:59), blank during PM
-  - PM Only - Shows "PM" only during afternoon/evening hours (12:00-23:59), blank during AM

 ### Customization Options
 - **Time Component**: Select which part of the time to display from dropdown (including AM/PM options)